xqyww123/bridge.cr/README.md

 /tmp/socks_folder/dog/name
 ```

-By default, `UnixSocket` opens as many sockets as interfaces following the directory structure, because of lacking a standard way for multiplex.
+By default, `UnixSocket` opens as many sockets as interfaces following the directory structure, because of lacking a standard way for the multiplex.

-Currently, only default behaviour of `UnixSocket` implemented but any other Drivers.
+Currently, the only default behaviour of `UnixSocket` implemented but any other Drivers.

 ## Contributing

-Contribution is highly welcome, especially on Drivers.
+Contributions are highly welcome, especially on Drivers.

 1. Fork it (<https://github.com/xqyww123/bridge/fork>)
 2. Create your feature branch (`git checkout -b my-new-feature`)